What about my other benefits, the charges & your options

 What are the tax implications?

-• If you take excess benefits as a pension the tax charge is 25%, however, the pension would then be liable to income tax
+- If you take excess benefits as a pension, there will be no LTA charge; however, the pension would then be liable to income tax